 The outer defensive zone was formed by the Leśnica river flowing city from the north, the Mill Pond, and the moat from the east and south.
 The remnants of the earthworks visible today are probably remnants of the first period of fortification.

 Up to now, nine half towers have survived in Białogard, two of them only in fragments, and the reduced High Gate compared to its original appearance, currently serving as an art gallery and cultural center.
+In the arched ceiling of the passage from the town side, a metal stirrup is visible.
+According to the legend, it is a stirrup of the commander of the Świdwin unit, captured by the Białogard people during the “Battle for the cow” in 1469.

 Lukas E, Średniowieczne mury miejskie na Pomorzu Zachodnim.
 Poznań 1975.